 Your clients might often think shift work is hard because they have to stay awake all night.
 But it's really the disruption it causes to their body and the rest of their life for days after, including their eating habits, sleeping patterns, overall mood and mental health.

-Not only does eating healthy help provide the energy you need to get through a long shift, certain foods actually help improve your mood and fight symptoms of depression.
+Not only does eating healthy help provide the energy your clients need to get through a long shift, certain foods actually help improve your mood.
 Also, avoiding common culprits can help reduce digestive issues.

 1. Eat your "main meal" before your shift

 This will help keep you fuelled for the next 12 hours.
 If you're working a night shift, try having your "main meal" before you leave, between 5-6 pm.
 Then have a small additional meal and snacks throughout the night.
 Eating a big meal overnight can also upset your stomach.

 2. Have a small "breakfast" or snack after a night shift

 It can be hard to sleep well after a night shift when you're too full or too hungry.
 If you're hungry, try having something small like toast or fruit.
 If you're too full, consider cutting out one of your earlier snacks.